…but who was never brought to justice!

 This is the problem with so many past Frontiersmen, they tended to give conflicting accounts at different times.
 Which accounts do you believe – any, few, or none?
 There can be no doubt he liked people to think that he was an adventurous man.
 After Brigadier Morton had taken over as Cdt-General and Edwards-Carter had died, Wybrow became Chief of Staff at Legion Headquarters until Col. Dunn took over from him.
 We can wonder why that change came about.

 According to the 1939 Register, Wybrow was living in a flat in Talbot House, St Martins Lane, London with a singer-actress-dancer Gwendoline Burke-Mills and her mother.
-No sign of his 1933 wife Clara – but of course he was a Frontiersman and they seem to have been traditionally fond of the ladies.
+He was a Frontiersman and they seem to have been traditionally fond of the ladies.
 We find that by 1950 Wybrow was still living at the same address but:

 …with a woman ROBINSON, who has changed her name (not through marriage) to WYBROW